20 years QU-AX

 First GMTW in Germany 2005

-QU-AX has been supporting the GMTW from scratch on – as well as a lot of other events and also the German Team of Unicon: (can you find Lutz Eichholz on the picture?)
+QU-AX has supported the GMTW from the beginning, as well as many other events and the German Unicon team.
+Can you spot Lutz Eichholz in the picture?

 Unicon in Japan - German Team

-In order to bring unicycles to the masses, we attended the Nuremberg Toy Fair, the Eurobike and the Taipei Cycle Show.
-Especially in Germany, high-quality, affordable unicycles were mainly sought – and bought – in the bicycle trade.
-So they became more and more a children’s vehicle – and also in the minds less and less a circus vehicle.
-Adults also understood that anyone can learn to ride a unicycle.
-At the same time the first printed unicycle catalog was created – which still exists today:
+To bring unicycles to the masses, we attended the Nuremberg Toy Fair, Eurobike and the Taipei Cycle Show.
+In Germany in particular, high-quality, affordable unicycles were mainly sought — and bought — through the bicycle trade.
+Consequently, unicycles became increasingly associated with children and less with the circus.
+Adults also realised that anyone can learn to ride a unicycle.
+At the same time, the first printed unicycle catalogue was created, and it is still in circulation today.

 First Unicycle catalogue in the world